 Class time was also spent on an extensive composition unit taught by Dr Patrick Shepherd, in which students considered how music is made.
 Linking their practical work with their theory work, they dug deep to understand the basics of music.
 Students reflected on the ‘make up’ of a person, considering our physical and emotional make up, and compared this to the structure and life force of music.
 They studied the evolution of notation from Gregorian chant/plainsong in medieval music.
 Each student composed their own plainsong piece which was gradually developed rhythmically and harmonically, and then formed into a combined minimalist piece in the style of Arvo Pärt.
 These were then performed together as a class on a range of instruments with tintinnabular qualities.

-Terms 3 and 4 will see a continued focus on music history with an emphasis on early music.
-Practically, this will be supported by participation in a recorder ensemble made up of a range of instruments from soprano to bass recorders.
-Students will also be learning to podcast over internet radio, and we hope to visit various studios around the city.
-Chamber groups will continue and the students will present all of this – their solo, group, and topic work – at the two recitals held each year.
+Terms 3 and 4 saw a continued focus on music history with an emphasis on early music.
+Practically, this was be supported by participation in a recorder ensemble made up of a range of instruments from soprano to bass recorders.
+Students also learned to podcast over internet radio, and visited various studios around the city.
+Chamber groups continued and the students presented all of this – their solo, group, and topic work – at the two recitals held each year.

 JEM (Junior Extension Music) Programme

 Westburn School also runs a Junior Extension Music (JEM) programme for students in years 3 & 4, who currently attend Westburn School.
 JEM is independent of SMP and participation in JEM does not guarantee entry into SMP.
 Assistance in preparing students for SMP auditions is a part of the programme, but JEM should neither be considered a prerequisite for, or assurity of a place in, SMP.